olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/traduction.md

 ![Parallel editing and translation](/assets/parallel-translation.svg) **Parallelization of copywriting and translation**

 With regard to the source file repository, is it better to place the language directories upstream or downstream of the document project directories?
-In other words, is it better to adopt the following structure :
+In other words, is it better to adopt the following structure:

 - english
   - product 1